Sample plan

 Chelsea / Meatpacking

 A 2.3 km linear park on an old elevated freight rail.
-Walk north from Gansevoort St. At about 30th St there's the Vessel and the Hudson Yards Shed.
+Walk north from Gansevoort St — past Chelsea galleries, the Whitney Museum (Renzo Piano exterior), the Vessel and the Hudson Yards Shed at 30th.
 Exit at 34th to catch the subway.
+In autumn the wild grasses on either side go yellow, the Hudson sunset slants in from the west — the most walkable kilometer in New York.

 18:00